 \subsection{Initialising a galaxy}

-We initialise a galaxy disc using the \textsc{MakeDisk} code \citep{springelModellingFeedbackStars2005}, adopting parameters of a typical main-sequence Milky-Way mass galaxy \citep{catinellaXGASSTotalCold2018}.
+We initialise a galaxy disc using the \textsc{MakeDisk} code \citep{springelModellingFeedbackStars2005}, adopting parameters of a typical main-sequence Milky-Way mass galaxy \citep[e.g.][]{catinellaXGASSTotalCold2018}.
 The stellar disc is initialized with a mass of $M_{\star} = 4.5 \times 10^{10} \,\msun$, a radial scale length of $\Rdisk = 2.5\,{\rm kpc}$ and a vertical scale length of $0.1\Rdisk$.
 The stellar disc spans $0.03 - 4\Rdisk$ and connects to a bulge of mass $M_{\rm bulge} = 2 \times 10^8\,\msun$, modelled with a Hernquist profile and a scale length of $0.1\,{\rm kpc}$.
-We initialise the cold gaseous disc with a mass $M_{\rm gas} = f_{\rm gas}M_{\star}$ with $f_{\rm gas} = 0.1$, following the total gas fraction scaling relation from \citet{catinellaXGASSTotalCold2018}.
-The gas disc is initialised with the same exponential distribution as the stellar disc.
-In the \textsc{MakeDisk} calculation, we also include the isothermal gravitational field with circular velocity $\vco=200\kmsmath$ used in our simulations, ensuring that $\vc$ is consistent with the baryonic Tully-Fisher relation \citep{lelliBaryonicTullyFisher2019}.
-Resolution elements mass is $m_{\rm b} = 8 \times 10^4\,\msun$, resulting in a total of $6 \times 10^5$ and $6 \times 10^4$ elements for the initial stellar and gaseous discs, respectively.
+The initial gaseous disc has a mass $M_{\rm gas} = f_{\rm gas}M_{\star}$ with $f_{\rm gas} = 0.1$, following the total gas fraction scaling relation from \citet{catinellaXGASSTotalCold2018}, and the same exponential distribution as the stellar disc.
+We initialise only the region within $4R_{\rm d}$ of the gaseous disc, since one of the aims of our numerical experiment is studying how extended \hi~discs form via cooling from the hot CGM.

+In the \textsc{MakeDisk} calculation, we include the isothermal gravitational field with circular velocity $\vco=200\kmsmath$ used in our simulations.
+The resulting $\vc(r=4\Rdisk) \approx 220 \kmsmath$ is consistent with the baryonic Tully-Fisher relation from \citet{lelliBaryonicTullyFisher2019}, where $\vc(r)$ is calculated by including both $\vco$ and the gravitational contribution from all simulated star and gas particles within radius $r$